• (image for) RHS Award Winning VarietiesRHS Award Winning Varieties

 (image for) Cordon Apple 'Braeburn Hillwell'

-£37.95Cordon Apple 'Ceeval'An aromatic Cox-like apple which is sweeter, more disease resistant and ripens earlier than Cox.
-This is one of the easiest and most reliable of all apple varieties producing heavy crops of crisp, red flushed dessert apples.
+from £37.95Cordon Apple 'Cevaal'An aromatic Cox-like apple which is sweeter, more disease resistant and ripens earlier than Cox.
+It is is one of the easiest and most reliable of all apple varieties producing heavy crops of crisp, red flushed dessert apples.
+Many growers regard Cevaal as the finest tasting early apple.
+If you've only got room for one apple tree in the garden, this is the variety we recommend.
 The tree is compact and an excellent choice for the garden.
 Suitable for the north.Buy Now

 (image for) Cordon Apple 'Charles Ross'